 - silencers or devices designed to muffle or stop the sound of a firearm

 - certain cartridge magazines above a given capacity.
-Generally, cartridge magazines are limited to 5 rounds for centre-fire, semi-automatic rifles or shotguns and 10 rounds for semiautomatic handguns, with exemptions for certain magazines
+Generally, cartridge magazines are limited to 5 rounds for center-fire, semi-automatic rifles or shotguns and 10 rounds for semiautomatic handguns, with exemptions for certain magazines.

 - bullpup stocks

 - Replica firearms that are designed or intended to exactly resemble a firearm with near precision.
 This includes weapons that are not reproductions of antique firearms, and some types of airsoft or blank guns.

 In addition, the following weapons are completely prohibited from entering Canada: